loopwerk/loopwerk.io/content/articles/2026-02-01-tim-cook-sold-apples-soul.md

 I could switch from macOS to Linux.
 It would be painful (some apps I rely on don't exist on Linux), but it's theoretically possible.
 But what about my iPhone?
 Switch to Android?
 [Google is no better than Apple.](https://en.wikipedia.org/wiki/Criticism_of_Google) A de-Googled Android flavor like /e/OS?
 You can still install most Android apps, but it's a compromised experience, and Android apps are generally worse than their iOS counterparts anyway.
 Plus there's CarPlay, which works far better than my car's built-in infotainment system.
 A de-Googled phone means no Android Auto either, which is close to a dealbreaker on its own.

 More importantly, leaving Apple doesn't mean switching a device.
 It means abandoning an ecosystem I've been slowly locked into for years.
+Photos.
 Notes.
 Contacts.
 Apple Music.
 Safari bookmarks and Reading List. iCloud Drive.
 Passwords and Passkeys.
 AirTags.
 And I absolutely refuse to swap iMessage for WhatsApp, because Meta is far worse than Apple.

 And my iPad?
 I can't run Linux on it, and Android tablets are still bad.
 I could keep the iPad, but at that point the whole promise of ecosystem convenience disappears.